-The proposed scope of FSOC's monitoring activities is substantially similar to the range of products, activities and markets subject to FSOC monitoring under the 2019 guidance.
-The proposed guidance would, however, renew monitoring of individual financial institutions and financial market participants (reflecting the proposed abandonment of the "activities-based" approach) and would specifically note FSOC's potential monitoring of certain new developments regarded by the current administration as potentially threatening financial stability, such as digital assets and climate-related financial risks.
+The scope of FSOC's monitoring activities under the new guidance is substantially similar to the range of products, activities and markets subject to FSOC monitoring under the 2019 guidance.
+The new guidance, however, renews monitoring of individual financial institutions and financial market participants (reflecting the abandonment of the "activities-based" approach) and specifically notes FSOC's potential monitoring of certain new developments regarded by the current administration as potentially threatening financial stability, such as digital assets and climate-related financial risks.

-ASSESSING POTENTIAL RISKS - VULNERABILITIES AND TRANSMISSION CHANNELS
+ASSESSING POTENTIAL RISKS-VULNERABILITIES AND TRANSMISSION CHANNELS

-Under the proposed analytic framework, FSOC's evaluation of potential threats to U.S. financial stability would include an assessment of various "vulnerabilities" that may give rise to financial stability risks, as well as various "transmission channels" through which financial stability risks may be transmitted to financial markets and market participants.
+Under the new analytic framework, FSOC's evaluation of potential threats to U.S. financial stability will include an assessment of various "vulnerabilities" that may give rise to financial stability risks, as well as various "transmission channels" through which financial stability risks may be transmitted to financial markets and market participants.

-The vulnerabilities identified by the proposed guidance as most commonly contributing to financial stability risks include leverage, liquidity and maturity mismatch, interconnections, operational risks, complexity or opacity, inadequate risk management, concentration and destabilizing activities.
-The transmission channels identified by the proposed guidance as most likely to facilitate the transmission of financial stability risk include exposures, asset liquidation, critical function or service and contagion.
+The vulnerabilities identified by the new guidance as most commonly contributing to financial stability risks include leverage, liquidity and maturity mismatch, interconnections, operational risks, complexity or opacity, inadequate risk management, concentration and destabilizing activities.
+The transmission channels identified by the new guidance as most likely to facilitate the transmission of financial stability risk include exposures (for which FSOC would distinguish risks arising from exposures to assets managed by a company on behalf of third parties from exposures to assets owned by, or liabilities issued by, the company itself), asset liquidation, critical function or service, and contagion.

-These vulnerabilities and transmission channels are very similar to the financial stability risk factors currently considered by FSOC under the 2019 guidance.
-Under the 2019 guidance, for example, FSOC identified a list of characteristics similar to the proposal's list of "vulnerabilities" that it would assess in its financial stability monitoring for their ability to amplify potential risks to U.S. financial stability.
-The 2019 guidance similarly provides that FSOC will consider the extent to which financial stability risks from a nonbank financial company's failure would be transmitted to other firms or markets through "exposure," "asset liquidation" and "critical function or service" transmission channels, and considers contagion risk as part of its "exposure" transmission channel analysis.
+These vulnerabilities and transmission channels are very similar to the financial stability risk factors considered by FSOC under the 2019 guidance.
+Under the 2019 guidance, for example, FSOC identified a list of characteristics similar to the new guidance's list of "vulnerabilities" that it would assess in its financial stability monitoring for their ability to amplify potential risks to U.S. financial stability.
+The 2019 guidance similarly provides that FSOC would consider the extent to which financial stability risks from a nonbank financial company's failure would be transmitted to other firms or markets through "exposure," "asset liquidation" and "critical function or service" transmission channels, and considers contagion risk as part of its "exposure" transmission channel analysis.

-The proposed guidance builds on the 2019 guidance in some respects, including by providing an expanded list of quantitative metrics that FSOC may use to measure particular vulnerabilities of a company, market or activity.
-In addition, while the 2019 guidance described FSOC's analytic framework for assessing entity-specific financial stability risks to be addressed through nonbank SIFI designations (and only if FSOC were to determine that potential financial stability risks are not adequately addressed through the activities-based approach), the analytic framework under the proposed guidance would apply more broadly to FSOC's assessment of financial stability risks without regard to the origin of a particular risk (i.e., whether the risk arises from widely conducted activities or from individual entities), and regardless of which authority FSOC may use to address those risks.
-FSOC's proposed expansion of its analytic framework beyond individual company designations and removal of the deference to an activities-based approach reflects what Secretary Yellen emphasized as "the importance of taking a comprehensive and rigorous approach" to addressing a diverse range of financial vulnerabilities, and likely signals to financial industry participants, Congress and the primary financial regulators that FSOC may assume a more active role in assessing financial stability risks across the economy.
+The new guidance builds on the 2019 guidance in some respects, including by providing an expanded list of quantitative metrics that FSOC may use to measure particular vulnerabilities of a company, market or activity.
+In addition, while the 2019 guidance described FSOC's analytic framework for assessing entity-specific financial stability risks to be addressed through nonbank SIFI designations (and only if FSOC were to determine that potential financial stability risks are not adequately addressed through the activities-based approach), the analytic framework under the new guidance will apply more broadly to FSOC's assessment of financial stability risks without regard to the origin of a particular risk (i.e., whether the risk arises from widely conducted activities or from individual entities), and regardless of which authority FSOC may use to address those risks.
+FSOC's expansion of its analytic framework beyond individual company designations and removal of the deference to an activities-based approach reflects what Secretary Yellen has emphasized as "the importance of taking a comprehensive and rigorous approach" to addressing a diverse range of financial vulnerabilities, and likely signals to financial industry participants, Congress and the primary financial regulators that FSOC may assume a more active role in assessing financial stability risks across the economy.

-ADDRESSING POTENTIAL RISKS - RECOMMENDATIONS AND DESIGNATIONS
+ADDRESSING POTENTIAL RISKS-RECOMMENDATIONS AND DESIGNATIONS